ncatlab/nlab-content/pages/5/5/7/3/3755/content.md

 ### Cycles and loops

 Cycles (including loops) are generally avoided in commutative diagrams in [[category theory]] texts.
 However, they make sense under the definition above.
-For instance, commutativity of the following diagram implies that $hgf = 1$, $gfh = 1$, and $fhg = 1$.
+For instance, commutativity of the following diagram implies that $h g f = 1$, $g f h = 1$, and $f h g = 1$.
 \begin{tikzcd}
 	& B \\
 	A && C